beintelligent/harvest-notifier/README.md

-# Slack Reminder
+# Slack Harvest Reminder

 [![Build Status](https://flatstack.semaphoreci.com/badges/harvest-notifier.svg)](https://flatstack.semaphoreci.com/projects/harvest-notifier)
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/beintelligent/harvest-notifier)

-Slack Reminder is an integration between Harvest and Slack which automatically reminds users who forget to mark their working hours in Harvest.
+Slack Harvest Reminder is an integration between Harvest and Slack which automatically reminds users who forget to mark their working hours in Harvest.

 This is a Ruby 2.6.5 library for installation on Daily Heroku Scheduler.
 Notification is determined from Harvest API V2.

 ## Features

-There are 2 types of reports: Daily and Weekly.
+There are 3 types of reports: Daily, Monday and Weekly.

-- Daily Report is generated on weekdays (except Monday) and shows those users who did not fill in their time for that day.
+- Daily Report is generated on weekdays (except Monday) and shows those users who did not fill the minimum quantity of hours in their timesheet for the previous day.

+- Monday Report is generated on Mondays and shows those users who did not fill the minimum quantity of hours in their timesheet for the previous Friday.

 - Weekly Report is generated every Monday and shows those users who still need to report the required working hours for last week.